 The publication is often called a “PCT pamphlet” or referenced by its “WO” International publication number.
 The PCT pamphlet includes a summary page of filing details, the abstract - which may include a drawing or graph taken from the specification, and the specification itself.
 The International Search Report can be attached or published separately.

-WIPO has a number of resources on their website that may also help you with your application:
+There are a number of resources on the WIPO website that may also help you with your application: